mbarkhau/sbk/READMEv2.md

  2. Provide protection against input errors
  3. Provide [forward error correction][href_wiki_fec]

-In addition to the mnemonic encoding, the `salt` and the `sbk-pieces` use a more compact encoding of the same data in the form of numeric `intcodes`.
-These encode not only the same raw data as the mnemonic encoding, but also positional indexes and an error correction code.
-This provides additional protection against degradation and the compact encoding is more suitable for use with [billfodl](https://billfodl.com/], [cryptostell](https://cryptosteel.com) or number punch metal stamps.
+In addition to the mnemonic encoding, the `salt` and the `sbk-shares` use a more compact encoding of the same data in the form of numeric `intcodes`.
+These encode not only the same raw data as the mnemonic encoding, but also positional indexes and an error correction code to provide additional protection against degradation.
+This more compact encoding can be entered more quickly with a keypad and is also better suited for use with fire resistent physical storage media, such as [billfodl](https://billfodl.com/], [cryptosteel](https://cryptosteel.com) or punch stamps used with sheet metal.

 ```
      Data                       Phrases                      ECC
-A0: 2601366   The BRAVE  KING   at the LONDON GARDEN.
-C0: 3935499
+A0: 260-366   The BRAVE  KING   at the LONDON GARDEN.
+C0: 393-499
-A1: 1793279   The HONEST DRIVER at the SEOUL  TEMPLE.
-C1: 2477686
+A1: 179-279   The HONEST DRIVER at the SEOUL  TEMPLE.
+C1: 247-686
-A2: 5685746   The SCARY  MOTHER at the MIAMI  CASTLE.
-C2: 4361261
+A2: 568-746   The SCARY  MOTHER at the MIAMI  CASTLE.
+C2: 436-261
-B0: 8827669   The UGLY   DOCTOR at the VIENNA FOREST.
-D0: 6033993
+B0: 882-669   The UGLY   DOCTOR at the VIENNA FOREST.
+D0: 603-993
-B1: 4061997   The LONELY LEADER at the SEOUL  SCHOOL.
-D1: 1055856
+B1: 406-997   The LONELY LEADER at the SEOUL  SCHOOL.
+D1: 105-856
-B2: 6183612   The EVIL   PRINCE at the CAIRO  OPERA.
-D2: 9357672
+B2: 618-612   The EVIL   PRINCE at the CAIRO  OPERA.
+D2: 935-672
 ```

 This corresponds to these raw bytes: `\x04\x56\x83\xcf\xd8\x72\xe2\xf5\x96\xcd\x3a\x1c`.